March 16, 2026

 Is a 10-Year ARM risky?

-It depends.
-If you move or refinance within the first 10 years, you avoid the risk.
-Staying longer?
-Be prepared for potential rate increases.
+If you move or refinance before the adjustment period begins, you may avoid exposure to potential rate increases.

 Who benefits most from a 10-Year ARM?